renabracha/nlu_design_for_in-car_voice_assistant/README.md

 ### Dynamic and Flexible Decision Making

 A prompt is a set of instructions.
 If written well, the model can follow them dynamically.
 Like a rule-based system, each rule can generalise to a wide variety of utterances.
-No need for an exhaustive list of examples—just describe the rule clearly.
+No need for an exhaustive list of examples - just describe the rule clearly.

 The model remains robust even when:
 - Word order is slightly changed